 I love that it's battery operated, heavy duty in case of drops and/or throws, and I can easily download the images to my laptop with a USB cord.

 We have this camera and really like it.
-I will probably get another one for Finn for his birthday.
+I got another one for Finn on his birthday.

-How about you?
 What's your gotta pack in your kid's carry on for travel must have?
-Let me know!
-I'm always looking for better ways to travel with my crew.